“Fragrances affect our emotions, our concentration, and our bio-rhythms, and is one of the most important factors when forming memories. “

 Arguably the most subtle of our 5 senses, our sense of smell is often underestimated in how powerful it is to our mind.
 Our brain is gathering information all the time, and smell is one of its main resources for interpreting the world around us.
 Fragrances affect our emotions, our concentration, and our bio-rhythms, and is one of the most important factors when forming memories.
 Let’s take a closer look at some of the effects fragrance has on our brain.

-Our brain utilizes fragrance by attaching it to something that has meaning to us.
 Without this attachment to experience, fragrance would hold no meaning to us.
-This mental connection also acts as a tool to recall information stored in the brain that has been attached to a specific fragrance.
-For instance, if you study for a test while smelling a certain fragrance, and then smell that fragrance while taking the test, studies have shown that you'll have better recall of the information you studied.
+This mental connection also acts as a tool to recall information stored in the brain.
+For instance, if you study for a test while smelling a certain fragrance, and then smell that fragrance while taking the test, studies have shown that you’ll have better recall of the information you studied.